bbauska/CS198.2x/README.md

 who originally voted prevote block in the last phase should be voting precommit block this time around.

-So let's see what happens.
+Let's see what happens.

 Uh-oh!
 Looks like there was a network partition, and both Nadir, myself, and Nick are separated from the rest of the network.
 Maybe my computer crashed and Nick's neighborhood had a blackout.

-So everyone precommits, and Derrick, Gloria, and Rustie all precommit the block.
+Everyone precommits, and Derrick, Gloria, and Rustie all precommit the block.
 Meanwhile, since no one's heard from neither Nick nor myself yet, and it's past the timeout time, we count those votes as precommit nil.